EPT8TPE/ItemBrag/README.md

 - Adding a configurable command delay as I know this will be requested.
 - Maybe a GUI for looking at items players are bragging about.
+- Correct colour formats for rarities of enchants from piggy custom enchants.

 # Support